tsgates/arch-wiki-markdown/wiki/IRC_Channel.md

 network.

 There are also a number of other channels dedicated to Arch Linux maintained by community members.
-See IRC Channels for a listing.
+See IRC channels for a listing.

 > Usage